resonyze/Derivations/README.md

 # Derivations

-Just some derivations for suckless utilities I made.
+Just some derivations I made for some suckless tools.